 In stamp duty, there is an important difference between a dilapidated house in need of renovation and a truly uninhabitable dwelling, as the case law decisions make clear.
 In this article, we will examine the criteria for uninhabitable property.

 The First-tier Tax Tribunal (“FTT”) decision in Mudan contains a useful summary of the present approach to stamp duty uninhabitable property at para 53: “…I consider that a building which was recently used as a dwelling, has not in the interim been adapted for another use and is capable of being so used again (a building, such as the one in Bewley, the defects in which cannot be put right at all, will not be capable of being so used) will count as a dwelling, even though it is not ready for immediate occupation unless the reason/s why it is not ready for immediate occupation are so fundamental (being radioactive or at high risk of collapsing, for example) that the work required to put these problems right goes beyond anything that might ordinarily be described as repair, renovation or “fixing things” (examples of this sort of work being installing a new boiler or heating system, damp problems or floors needing replacing).”
-[Emphasis].
-This decision is, however, under appeal by the taxpayer, and a decision is awaited.

 What makes a property uninhabitable?